-- Unemployment benefit: To qualify under the contributory scheme, the unemployed person must have 50 weeks of paid contributions and 20 weeks of paid or credited contributions in the two years preceding the year in which the claim is made
+Unemployment Benefit: To qualify under the contributory scheme, the unemployed person must have 50 weeks’ paid contributions and 20 weeks of paid or credited contributions for two previous years.
+Voluntary unemployment invalidates compensation.

 Health Insurance and other Benefits in Malta

-Malta’s National Health Service is funded by employer and employee national insurance contributions.
-It covers all healthcare including accident and emergency, hospital stays and visits to government clinics for non-emergency care.
-European Union (EU) and European Economic Area (EEA) nationals are entitled to the same healthcare as local residents.
-However, they need documentation from their country, such as a European Health Insurance Card, valid for temporary stays and unplanned healthcare, or an SI Certificate of Entitlement to Healthcare from their country of origin.
-Alternatively they need to be paying national insurance in Malta.
+Employer and employee national insurance contributions fund the National Health Service, covering all healthcare issues.
+European Union (EU) and European Economic Area (EEA) nationals are covered as local residents.
+However, relevant documentation, such as a European Health Insurance Card or an SI Certificate of Entitlement to Healthcare from their home country may be required.
+Alternatively, they must pay national insurance in Malta.

 Non-EU or EEA nationals may access the National Health Service if paying national insurance or pay privately or access through their employer.

 Legally protected compensation and benefits are an essential factor in ensuring contracts comply with Malta’s various labor regulations which can be set by statutes or collective and trade union agreements.
 Bradford Jacobs ensures compliance with these crucial requirements to avoid delays in becoming operational.